Resource Allocation for Positive-Rate Covert Communications Using Optimization and Deep Reinforcement Learning: Power and Rate Allocations with Non-causal CSI

 \subsection{Power Allocation Under Non-causal CSI}

-We first consider the power allocation problem in \eqref{formu_nc_nonconvex} for maximum covert sum rate under non-causal CSI.
-The solution consists of three steps: \begin{enumerate}[(1)] \item First we check the feasibility of achieving positive covert rate. \item If the problem is feasible, then we will drop the non-convex less noisy constraint and solve the resulting convex problem.
-If the solution satisfies the less noisy constraint, then it is the optimal solution to the original problem. \item Otherwise we convert the less noisy constraint to a penalty term and add it to the objective function, and optimize it using the projected gradient ascent method, starting from the convex solution in step (2). \end{enumerate}
+The solution to the power allocation problem in \eqref{formu_nc_nonconvex} consists of three steps: \begin{enumerate}[(1)] \item First we check the feasibility of achieving positive covert rate. \item If the problem is feasible, then we will drop the non-convex less noisy constraint and solve the resulting convex problem.
+If the solution satisfies the less noisy constraint, then it is the optimal solution to the original problem. \item Otherwise we convert the less noisy constraint to a penalty term and add it to the objective function, and optimize it using the \ac{PGA} method, starting from the convex solution in step (2). \end{enumerate}